Right Triangle Similarity and Congruence: the HL Theorem

 Prerequisites: triangle-congruence, triangle-similarity · Difficulty: intermediate

-If the hypotenuse and one leg of one right triangle are equal (or proportional) to the hypotenuse and one leg of another right triangle, then the triangles are congruent (or similar).
+The Hypotenuse-Leg (HL) theorem is a special case that works only for right triangles: if the hypotenuse and one leg of one right triangle are equal (or proportional) to those of another, the triangles are congruent (or similar).

 HL Congruence